Anaesthesia helps you to be comfortable during surgery or a procedure. It will remove pain and sensation.

 In some instances, acute pain may become chronic pain.
 It is important, then, to find out the source of the pain, and why it is lasting for so long.Your doctor will contact the anaesthetist on duty for advice and everything will be done to minimize the pain and suffering you have to endure.

-A PACE consultation determines whether your body’s health condition can withstand the stress of a surgery.
+and Evaluation (PACE) consultation determines whether your body’s health condition can withstand the stress of a surgery.
 You will obtain information on the benefit of the surgery and its associated risk to help you make an informed decision regarding the anaesthetic and the operation.

 We will then schedule a date for the surgery and give you pre-operative instructions and payment options.